jbentivegna15/ECE357-Operating-Systems/README.md

 3. shell - An interactive unix shell.

 4. launcher - A program which uses pipes to link 3 programs.
-One generates random words, the second finds dictionary workds from those random words, and the third simulates the MORE command.
+One generates random words, the second finds dictionary words from those random words, and the third simulates the MORE unix command.